Snanskl/Snanskl/README.md

 ### Hello, I'm Minou! 👋

 Welcome to my GitHub profile.
-I'm currently on a journey to master the art of Business Intelligence with a solid foundation in C# programming.
+I'm currently on a journey to master the art of Data Engineer with a solid foundation in C# programming.

 **About Me:**